De La Salle Secondary School, N.T.

-From Form 1 through to Form 4 only boys are accepted, but form 5, 6 and 7 are fully coeducational.
+Before 2007, the school was exclusively for boys from Forms 1 to 4.
+However, this policy has since been abolished, and the school is now co-educational.

 Initially English was used as the medium of instruction.
 The school began to use Cantonese to teach in 1987, and in 1997 it became the sole instructing language in classes.

 Brief history and development

-De La Salle Secondary School, N. T. was established in 1965 under the zealous leadership of its first Principal, Brother Felix Sheehan.
+De La Salle Secondary School, N. T., was established in 1965 under the zealous leadership of its first principal, Brother Felix Sheehan.

 Among the Lasallian schools in Hong Kong, it has the distinction of being our only school with nature at its doorstep.
 The school has a grass football field and a large multi-purpose playground with basketball, handball and volleyball courts.
 There are also 2 covered areas, one where students can play badminton and the other where many extra-curricular activities are held.

 With the support of teachers and parents, De La Salle Secondary School, N.T. has adopted Chinese as the medium of instruction.

-At De La Salle, Forms 1 to 3 are streamed.
-Students in Forms 4, 5, 6 and 7 are placed in classes according to their interests in either arts or science.
-Forms 1 to 4 were all boys but Forms 5 to 7 were co-educational.
-Starting from 2007, all forms are now co-ed.
+Before 2007, De La Salle offered streaming for Forms 1 to 3, while Forms 4, 5, 6, and 7 were divided into classes based on students’ interests in either arts or science.
+Forms 1 to 4 were exclusively boys, whereas Forms 5 to 7 were co-educational.
+However, starting in 2007, all forms became co-educational.

 The school badge has as its motto Fides et Caritas—Faith and Love—which reminds the school community that their spiritual values should manifest true love in action.

 De La Salle Secondary School, N.T., in keeping with good Lasallian tradition, fulfils a real need for quality education in the New Territories.